• Skip to primary navigation

 Give your next party a little extra holiday spirit with this easy Christmas punch recipe.
 I love it warm with a cinnamon stick floating in it, but you can also serve it cold with ice cubes and sparkling water.

 It’s easy.
-While the ingredients list looks long, it’s really very simple.
+While the ingredients list looks long, that’s mainly the cute garnishes.
+This Christmas punch is really very simple.
 Toss a bunch of stuff in a pot on the stove or in the crockpot and walk away.

-It’s delicious.
+It’s delicious!
 Packed with rich flavors from the spices, you won’t miss the alcohol to make this non alcoholic Christmas punch.
+Wassail with tea is such a festive cheerful drink.

 Ingredients

-Here’s what you’ll need to make this Winter Wassail Tea Punch:
+Here’s what you’ll need to make this easy holiday punch:

 ingredients for wassail tea punch.

 apple juice – I buy bottled juice whenever it goes on sale at Ralphs.
-You can also substitue cranberry juice, orange juice, or pineapple juice if that’s what you have.
+You can also substitute 100% cranberry juice, orange juice, or pineapple juice if that’s what you have.

-spiced tea – Use a spiced or cinnamon tea.
+spiced tea – Wassail with tea is a great way to use up your tea stash!
+You can use a spiced or cinnamon tea, but I imagine that lemon or ginger would also be delicious.
 I really like Good Earth Sweet & Spicy which is caffeine free.

 garnish – I love garnishing this non alcoholic Christmas punch with sliced oranges, cinnamon sticks, whole cranberries, and cloves.